-Report the Fall 2021 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+Report the Fall 2024 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
 In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate level students.

-• Do not count undergraduate or graduate student teaching assistants as faculty.
+• Do not count undergraduate o r graduate s tudent teaching assistants as faculty.

-Fall 2021 Stude ent to Faculty ratio : 8 to 1
+Fal I 2024 Student to Faculty ratio: 9 to 1

-(based on students and faculty)
+(based on studen ts and faculty)